alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_095_eng.md

 The various visual expressions that were innovative at the time were innovative by those standards, but partly because we've seen them too much, when you watch them again, in a sense they've become the standard for this type of visuals in today's era.
 So they still feel "old."

-And the original works were still cel & film analog production screens.
-While you can certainly see digital touches here and there, they were overwhelmingly creating "digital feel" with analog technology.
+And the original works were still cel & film analogue production screens.
+While you can certainly see digital touches here and there, they were overwhelmingly creating "digital feel" with analogue technology.
 That was really at full capacity, hence the "limitations."

 So when you ask, what should we create and show now, again?
 If you just brush up the visuals and effects, just tracing the same things and doing the same things would be meaningless.
 The first movie in the new series, *1.0*, was literally the "introduction," so in a sense it needed to be "the same," but I thought this second one would be where the *Evangelion* series truly shows what it's made of.